Reducing your DUI through a plea bargain

 2. Charges to which felony DUI can be reduced

-It is possible for Nevada felony DUI charges — such as a third or subsequent DUI within seven years or a DUI causing injury or death in Nevada — to be reduced to felony reckless driving.
+It is possible for Nevada felony DUI charges — such as a third or subsequent DUI within seven years or a DUI causing injury or death — to be reduced to felony reckless driving.

 However, pleading to a lesser charge is often not as useful in a felony DUI case as in a misdemeanor one.
 It is most desirable when your felony DUI can be reduced to a misdemeanor reckless driving charge.
 In practice, however, this will seldom happen, unless the prosecution’s case is exceptionally weak.